Get to know MUA at an upcoming event!

 Each year, between October and February, residency programs invite applicants to interview with their teams, tour their facilities and meet faculty members.
 The residency programs then rank prospective candidates based on their medical school performance, interview outcomes, written recommendations and more.

 Students also rank the residency positions based on their preferences and what they experienced during the visits.
-They do this by creating a Ranked Order List (ROL) using match process software.
+They do this by creating a Ranked Order List (ROL) using Match process software.
 Common recommendations for creating an effective rankings list include:

-- Rank accurately: Think carefully about which programs you’d most prefer and create an order that truly reflects your desired outcomes.
-The NRMP match program takes into account how you prioritize your list.
+• Rank accurately: Think carefully about which programs you’d most prefer and create an order that truly reflects your desired outcomes.
+The NRMP Match program takes into account how you prioritize your list.
 It demonstrates what is important to you and where you want to be.

-- Quantity Matters: Submitting a short list of your top choices will not increase your chances of landing a prestigious residency placement.
+• Quantity Matters: Submitting a short list of your top choices will not increase your chances of landing a prestigious residency placement.
 There is no benefit for a short list and no downside of a long list.
 So submit as many options as you can and increase your possibilities!

 The National Resident Matching Program (NRMP) Match System

-Once the ranking lists are finalized and submitted, with a deadline usually in mid-February, the NRMP adds them into their secure software system and runs them through the match software.
+Once the ranking lists are finalized and submitted, with a deadline usually in mid-February, the NRMP adds them into their secure software system and runs them through the Match software.
 It is encouraging to know that the system prioritizes student preferences over program rankings, although both parties must rank the other favourably for a match to occur.

-What If You Do Not Match
+What Happens If You Don’t Match for Residency?

 Achieving the Right Match

 Perhaps most importantly, begin early by enrolling in a medical school that can help you best prepare for this day.
-For example, Medical University of the Americas (MUA) MD program students maintain a strong residency placement rate, with graduates securing residency positions in programs throughout the U.S. and Canada.
+For example, Medical University of the Americas (MUA) MD students maintain a strong residency placement rate, with graduates securing residency positions in programs throughout the U.S. and Canada.

 To learn more about the journey of a recent graduate who is currently in a residency program, check out this testimonial video: